vladislavpyatnitskiy/financial.data.visualisation/README.md

 # Data-Visualisation-for-finance-in-R
-Here yo can find graphs that might be useful for financial projects
+Here you can find graphs that might be useful for financial projects

 Check for more info in wiki:
 https://github.com/vladislavpyatnitskiy/Data-Visualisation-for-finance-in-R/wiki